feenix-ho/nutritionadvisor/README.md

 ---

-**Impress your users and evaluators with NutritionAdvisor — a world-class, interactive nutrition expert system!**
+**Impress your users and evaluators with NutritionAdvisor, a world-class, interactive nutrition expert system!**